julioespin/julioespin.github.io/Healthcare_Analysis.md

 ### Provide a summary for the top 50 medication patients.

-Lastly, I created a summary of the top 50 patients who who were using the most medications.
+Lastly, I created a summary of the top 50 patients who were using the most medications.
 Patients were sorted based on highest number of medications they had.
 Patients who had the same amount of medications were then sorted by number of lab procedures.

 <img src="images/Healthcare_Analysis_summary.png"/>
 <img src="images/Healthcare_Analysis_summary_results.png"/>